 A coffee table with a storage drawer, an ottoman with hidden space, or a small couch with plenty of pockets are all good ways to make use of space.

-Check Target’s design tips and furniture options for more ideas on how to maximize your minimal living areas.
+Check Target’s design tips and furniture options for more ideas on maximizing your minimal living areas.

-Once the stress of the actual move has faded, it’s time to enjoy the newfound freedom and independence that apartment living creates for you.
+Once the stress of the actual move has faded, it’s time to enjoy the newfound independence that apartment living creates for you.

 Maybe now it’s time to work on that adventure bucket list!